ORNL-Fusion/ips-wrappers/README.md

 ```
 git push
 ```
-Now issue a "Pull Request" on Github with `base:dlg-devel' and your branch.
+Now issue a "Pull Request" on Github with `base:dlg-devel` and your branch.